foprel/snowflake-101-training/hands-on-lab-2/README.md

 Try to perform the same alteration with the DATA_ANALYST role.
 Notice how you are not able to change the table because you have insufficient permissions.

-###  7. Data exploration
+###  7. Exploring data
-Let's now draw some basic information from a sample table already present in Snowflake.
+For the final part of this excercise, let's forget about the database objects we have just created.
+We will draw some information from a Snowflake sample table.

 An overview of the columns we will use can be created with the following code:

 ```sql
 show columns in table SNOWFLAKE_SAMPLE_DATA.TPCDS_SF100TCL.ITEM;